 A study in the 2010s of 525 Comparative Literature graduates from Princeton found that about 30 percent are in business or finance, 27 percent are professors, 12 percent are writers or editors, 11 percent are lawyers, 6 percent are doctors, 5 percent are teachers, and 4 percent are artists, poets, or actors.

 What Do They Earn?

-Some research shows that it is a myth that "computer science and engineering majors have better employment prospects and higher earnings than their peers who choose liberal arts."
+As The New York Times recently reported, it is a myth that "computer science and engineering majors have better employment prospects and higher earnings than their peers who choose liberal arts."
 In fact, the "advantage for STEM (science, technology, engineering and mathematics) majors fades steadily after their first jobs" in part because "skill obsolescence and increased competition from younger graduates work together to lower the earnings advantage for STEM degree-holders as they age."
 By contrast, a liberal arts education, which develops "soft" skills such as initiative, problem-solving, and leadership, serves students better in a constantly evolving job market.
 In the Salary Race, Engineers Sprint but English Majors Endure (NYT Sept 20, 2019)